keboola/connection-docs/templates/datahub/datahub.md

 ![Variations](/templates/datahub/datahub-variations.png)

 ## Transformation Details
-There are currently two transformations that are a part of this template (with at least one more planned to be added in the near future).
+There are currently two transformations that are a part of this template.
 The purpose of both is to bring together multiple pieces of metadata & telemetry for the purpose of emitting to DataHub.

 ### Transformation 1: Table-Level Metadata
 The transformation below does the following: